fortrabbit/beelzebub/README.md

     //  set to 100.
 Default is 50 (in the example: 30 sec interval => 15 to
     //  45 seconds of sleep)
     $daemon->setSleepEntropy(50);

+# Caveats

+* Untested on PHP 5.3, but should work